TeachBooks/.github/profile/README.md

 ## First steps
 If you've no idea where to start, but would like to contribute, we'd advise going through the 'Getting start' part our manual: https://teachbooks.io/manual!

-If you've some ideas to work on yourself, go ahead, fork a repo or reach out to use at TeachBooks@tudelft.nl.
-If you've no idea where to start, reach out to us as well (TeachBooks@tudelft.nl) and we'll find you a nice project which fits your skills.
+If you've some ideas to work on yourself, go ahead, fork a repo or reach out to use at info@teachbooks.io.
+If you've no idea where to start, reach out to us as well (info@teachbooks.io) and we'll find you a nice project which fits your skills.